 Results: Between match-type results showed a credible difference in all variables except max velocity and ACCs.
 Distance per min was 27.3% higher during simulation matches and was explained by a 21.3, 24.1, and 14.8% higher distance in sprint-, high-, and moderate speed skating distance, while slow speed-skating distance was 49.2% lower and total distance only trivially different from official to simulation matches.
-Total PlayerLoadTM was 11.2% lower, while PlayerLoadTM per min was 8.5% higher during simulation matches.
-HIEs, CODs, and DECs were 10.0, 11.9, and 22.3% higher during simulation matches.
+Total simulation matches.
+HIEs, CODs, and DECs were 10.0, 11.9, and 22.3% higher during matches, possibly explained by a more continuous movement design.
+A game-based simulation match design can therefore be utilized when match-related actions at high intensity are warranted.